OctopusDeploy/docs/docs/getting-started/connect-your-deployment-targets-to-octopus.md

 ---
-title: Connect your servers to Octopus
+title: Connect your deployment targets to Octopus
 description: Learn how to configure the servers and services you deploy software to with Octopus Deploy.
-position: 30
+position: 50
 ---

 Octopus organizes your deployment targets (the VMs, servers, and services where you deploy your software) into environments.